PaulHatch/simpleelastic/readme.md

 body simply accept an object which is serialized using Json.NET.
 There is no attempt made to use the type system to enforce correctly formed queries.

+## Current Status

+This project is a work in progress...

 # Types and Serialization

 In SimpleElastic generally follows the pattern that requests to elasticsearch is untyped and